agentzex/Python-Windows-utils/README.md

-# Some machine info gathering and post exploitation utils written in Python
+# Some machine info gathering and post exploitation tools written in Python
 Some of these functions requires to be run as admin\root

 *More cool stuff coming soon :)